maulik1985-sys/-AI-Powered-Payment-Orchestration-Agent/README.md

 ---
 ## 🎯 Problem Statement

+For most merchants — large or small — integrating with a Payment Aggregator (PA) or Payment Gateway (PG) is still a major technical challenge.
+**The setup, testing, and ongoing maintenance often require engineering resources that smaller merchants or D2C brands simply don’t have**.

+Imagine a D2C brand or a small seller operating through WhatsApp or Instagram.
+Setting up online payments for their store often means multiple integrations, compliance checks, and complex backend code — making it both time-consuming and expensive.

 Modern e-commerce platforms face several payment integration challenges:

+- **No Code,No integration, Golive in 0** - Go live without any code, integration
 - **Multiple Payment Providers**: Merchants need to integrate Stripe (cards), Razorpay (UPI),Circle and Open Banking separately
 - **Complex User Experience**: Customers must manually select payment methods
 - **Fragmented Codebase**: Each payment provider requires different API implementations